AbbyChar/spotify-song-popularity-analysis/README.md

 ## Key Findings
 - Popularity is heavily skewed towards low values.
-- Popular songs are less instrumental, louder, slightly shorter, and marginally more danceable and positive.
+- Popular songs are louder, slightly shorter, significantly less instrumental, and marginally more danceable and positive.
 - Pop and Latin Genres have the highest average popularity.
 - The average popularity was evenly spread for musical keys.
 - Songs in Major keys are slightly more popular on average.